-Landscape design is the conceptual creation of a landscape.
+Landscape design is the conceptual creation of a landscape for many purposes including production of food.
 This is the ideal time to consider the social and ecological impacts of the planned landscape, and the impacts of the practices, tools, products and substances used to create and maintain them.